BizRecycling Waste Reduction & Innovation Grants

 Proposed projects must demonstrate one or more the following:

-- Significantly reduce the amount of waste, recycling and/or food waste created by the business (source reduction)
+- Significantly reduce the amount of solid waste or recycling created by the business

 - Support the implementation of an industry-specific solution